wp-plugins/customize-admin/readme.txt

 = 1.2.1 =
 The widget title now uses $before_title and $after_title to generate the appropriate tags to display it on the page.
 Hat tip: Etienne Proust.

+= 1.3 =
+Now the title of the content block is displayed in the admin interface to make it easy to manage the widgets.

 == Upgrade Notice ==